Flexible monthly business insurance

 The first few weeks of a new job are exhausting so don’t pile on too much work too soon.
 Here are some of the things to focus on in the first few weeks.

-- Knowledge is power: Whether it’s training courses or 1:1’s, make sure the first week is focused on understanding exactly how the business works.
+Whether it’s training courses or 1:1s, make sure the first week is focused on understanding exactly how the business works.
 Ask your new starter to identify any areas they may need extra support with and get additional meetings/training sessions booked in now, before they get too busy with everything else!

-- Build relationships: In a small business, the teams are often very tightly knit so make sure you bring your new starter into the fold quickly.
-Invite them to any socials and make sure they have time to get to know everyone in an informal setting, whether that is over a few coffees, lunches or post-work drinks.
+In a small business, the teams are often very tightly knit so make sure you bring your new starter into the fold quickly.
+Invite them to any socials and make sure they have time to get to know everyone in an informal setting, during work hours.

-By implementing the above tactics, you are well on your way to relieving the stress of onboarding and developing a happy, motivated and engaged employee.
-And when the onboarding process is complete, don’t forget to ask your new team member for feedback on the process so it can be refined and streamlined ready for the next time!
+By implementing the above tactics, you are well on your way to managing the stress of onboarding and developing a happy, motivated and engaged employee.